eclipse-edc/IdentityHub/docs/developer/architecture/identity-api.security.md

 > Using static role matching for the super-user was a conscientious architectural decision, as the business value of
 > configuring the name of the `"admin"` role was deemed minimal.

+Out-of-the-box, IdentityHub does **not have** any users/participant contexts/principals configured.

 ### 5.2 Extensibility